Paris Exhibition 1867

 Gold nuggets and gold-bearing quartz from eleven different gold districts were displayed.

-Nova Scotia gold at the time was worth about $19.50 per ounce, compared to about $1600 per ounce today.
+Nova Scotia gold at the time was worth about $19.50 per ounce, compared to over $2000 per ounce in 2024.

-The value of the gold displayed at the Exhibition was estimated to be $1500 ($26,000 in today’s dollars).
+The value of the gold displayed at the Exhibition was estimated to be $1500.

 Gold production figures for the first couple years of mining in Nova Scotia no doubt underreported what was actually produced.
 The Department of Mines was not established until 1862 and complete production reports were not done until 1863.
 Gold was discovered in Nova Scotia in 1858 in Mooseland and our first gold rush started in 1861.

-After the Paris Exhibition, much of the mineral collection was displayed at the new Provincial Museum in Halifax.
 The Nova Scotia Museum, as it’s now called, was established in October 1868 as a general museum of science and history.
 Today it has 28 museum sites and is one of the oldest provincial museums in the country.